 The reason for that buildup has to do with the second remarkable thing.
 As the scenario is set up, one might expect Emily to be spanked by Claire: at long last she has someone to be a mother to her.
 (We’ll encounter this in a different play in this series another time.)
 It would also be a lot more straightforward in physical terms, because of Stephen’s disability.
 The one thing he can’t do is seize her and put her across his knee against her will: she has to come to him first.
 And it has to be Stephen who spanks her, because he is the one who spoiled her in the first place: the spanking marks his coming to his senses and restoring order in his household.

-The play premiered at Rockland High School, Maine, with George Sleeper as Stephen and Dorothy Curtis as Emily.
+The play premiered at Rockland High School, Maine, on June 24, 1949, with George Sleeper as Stephen and Dorothy Curtis as Emily.
 There’s no known photograph of the spanking, but here’s the girl who got it:

 To finish off, here’s a quick sample from the play’s four decades on the high school stage.